 And the winner is...

-In advance of the ceremony, make sure you check out how deep compositing with Foundry’s Nuke helped Atomic Fiction bring hotly-tipped Blade Runner 2049 to life in our case study.
+Make sure you check out how deep compositing with Foundry’s Nuke helped Atomic Fiction bring the eerie cityscapes of the film to life in our case study.